code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

 is allowed to call `executeBatches` to propagate the same calldata to zkSync contract.

 The owner of the ValidatorTimelock contract is the same as the owner of the Governance contract - Matter Labs multisig.

-## Allowlist

-The auxiliary contract controls the permission access list.
-It is used in bridges and diamond proxies to control which addresses can interact with them in the Alpha release.
-Currently, it is supposed to set all permissions to public.

-The owner of the Allowlist contract is the Governance contract.